INFP vs. INTJ: What Are the Differences?

 Aside from their rationality, INTJs are also extremely independent and self-motivated.
 They will do the work to reach their goals and won’t let obstacles stand in their way.
-But while they can be dedicated and steadfast in their beliefs, architects also have a curious and versatile side.
+But while they can be dedicated and steadfast in their beliefs, Masterminds also have a curious and versatile side.
 INTJs are open to many ideas, so long as there is evidence behind them.

 With their open-minded day-dreaming nature, INFP personalities can be prone to unrealistic expectations that set them up for failure.
 Whether it’s a hopeless belief in romance or lofty career aspirations, a tendency to be overly optimistic and often unfocused can leave mediators disappointed.
 Unfortunately, INFPs are often also extremely self-critical, leading them to harshly evaluate their inability to reach lofty goals.

 Because INFPs are incredibly empathetic, they can display people-pleasing qualities to a fault.
 This can leave them drained, over-stretched, and emotionally vulnerable.

 While INTJs value evidence, that doesn’t make them immune from ego.
 Masterminds can have an arrogant streak, leading them to see others as inferior.
 This arrogance can also result in INTJs needing to complete tasks alone, refusing input or help from others.
 This focus on results often means that Masterminds are overly critical and even sometimes combative with others.
 If something or someone fails to meet their expectations, they’ll have no trouble pointing out perceived failings and arguing their point.